Bastardly/ognaf-core/readme.md

 Define only define the custom element if it does not already exist.
 Otherwise, it will be ignored.

 ### ShadowElement
-Shadow element is a native HTMLElement that uses shadowDOM.
-It has a predefined property called shadow, which is of type ShadowRoot, but is not null.
+Shadow element is a small extention of the native [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) that uses [shadowDOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).
+It defines a public property called shadow, which is of type [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), but is not null.

 ```TypeScript
 import { define, ShadowElement } from "@ognaf/core";